oracle-livelabs/oic/insight/getting-started/mapping-test/insight-console.md

             c.
 Click text and copy the json file information
         4. Click "Test", located far center right of screen
         5. You will receive a message box and then see the Activity stream
             a.
-Activity stream will showcase in Ascending order and will show green if successful
+Activity stream will showcase in Ascending order and will show green, if successful
             b.
 Activity stream will showcase yellow or red, if unsuccessful

 Now your turn to try!